Trump's complicated past with death penalty

-Washington (CNN)The day after Sgt.
-Bowe Bergdahl was charged with desertion in 2015 after being held captive in Afghanistan for nearly five years, Donald Trump tweeted that the former Taliban prisoner should "face the death penalty" for abandoning his post and endangering his unit.
+"When I was in China and other places, by the way, I said, 'Mr. President, do you have a drug problem?
+No, no, no, we do not. ...
+I said what do you attribute that to?
+Well, the death penalty,'" he recounted on Saturday night.
+"Honestly, I don't know that the United States frankly is ready for it.
+They should be ready for it."

-On Friday, a military judge gave Bergdahl no prison time, a move that now-President Trump criticized on Twitter as "a complete and total disgrace to our Country and to our Military."
+The recommendation comes after other calls for capital punishment from the White House: In November, Trump criticized a military judge who gave Sgt.
+Bowe Bergdahl no prison time after previously tweeting that the former Taliban prisoner should "face the death penalty."

-Earlier this week, as the clock approached midnight, the President tweeted that the suspect who killed eight by driving a truck down a Manhattan bike path "SHOULD GET DEATH PENALTY!" -- the first time he tweeted a call for capital punishment as sitting President.
+The President also tweeted that the suspect accused of killing eight people by driving a truck down a Manhattan bike path in an alleged terrorist attack "SHOULD GET DEATH PENALTY!" -- the first time he tweeted a call for capital punishment as sitting President.

-Legal experts said the President's comment, followed by a subsequent tweet repeating his call the next day, could entangle prosecutors as they seek to seat an unbiased jury and deliberate over what punishment to seek.
+Legal experts said the President's comment could entangle prosecutors as they seek to seat an unbiased jury and deliberate over what punishment to seek.

-For the last half decade of public life and beyond, Trump has consistently called for capital punishment against some of America's most high-profile criminals.
+For much of his public life, Trump has consistently called for capital punishment against some of America's most high-profile criminals.
 But he's done so with limited concern for due process -- in both the justice system and the method of execution itself -- which courts have shaped and ethicists have debated in the US for decades.

 Trump has called for the death penalty more than a dozen times in the last five years, including: